pacs-course/pacs-examples/Examples/src/Aggregates/NoteOnAggregate.md

 * no virtual member functions

-* the member variables are either plain old data (int doube etc.) or aggregates

 **Note** The defintion has changed in the various version of C++.
 A full explanation is found on any good reference of C++